openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 Voting members are selected as follows:

-* Each Impact project may nominate two members through a process of their choosing.
+* Each Impact project may nominate up to two members through a process of their choosing.
 Once nominated the member must be ratified by the CPC Voting members before becoming a Voting member.

-* two Voting members may be nominated by the non Impact projects based on a process set by the CPC.
+* up to two Voting members may be nominated by the non Impact projects based on a process set by the CPC.

-* two Voting members may be nominated by the Regular members.
+* up to two Voting members may be nominated by the Regular members.
 Once nominated these members must be ratified by the CPC Voting members before becoming a Voting member.